icdm25demo/icdm25demo.github.io/index.md

 ## Publication and Presentation Policies

-***Publication***: **Accepted demo papers will be published in the ICDM 2025 *Workshop Proceedings* (not the main conference proceedings).** Additionally, each demo must provide a brief pre-recorded video, which will be made available on IEEE Xplore, alongside the PDF.
+***Publication***: **Accepted demo papers will be published in the ICDM 2025 *Workshop Proceedings* (not the main conference proceedings).** Additionally, a brief pre-recorded video can be optional, which will be made available on IEEE Xplore, alongside the PDF.

 ***Registration***: To be included in the *workshop proceedings*, each accepted demo must be covered by a separate conference registration. **At least one author of each accepted demo paper must register at the AUTHOR rate (full Member/Non-Member).
 Student registration does not satisfy this requirement, even if the author is a student.** Registration must be completed by the camera-ready deadline.